-- C. Public Ways. - 1.
-Access to Existing Roads At least one road of 50 feet right-of-way shall be provided from a cluster development to an existing public road of at least 3 rods of right-of-way.
-If two or more accesses are provided from a cluster development to an existing public road, then the distance between the public accesses and their other design features shall conform to the design and sight-line standards set forth for State highways in "Policy and Procedures for Driveway and Other Access to the State Highway System," New Hampshire Department of Public Works and Highways, June 1972, or its updates. - 2.
-Internal Roads Internal roads may be reduced in width by the Planning Board to 40 feet; and width of traveled routes may be a minimum of 20 feet at a distance of 50 feet from an intersection with an existing public road within the external boundaries of the cluster development, however, consistent with providing access for police, firefighting, snow removal, sanitation, and road maintenance equipment.
-Internal roads are to be encouraged to be laid out to maximize preservation of natural features, aesthetic views, and privacy for property owners and safety for children, pedestrians and bicyclists.
+- a.
+At least one road within a minimum 50-foot right-of-way shall be provided from a cluster development to an existing public road of at least 3 rods of right-of-way. - b.
+If two or more accesses are provided from a cluster development to an existing public road, then the distance between the public accesses and their other design features shall conform to the design and sight-line standards set forth for State highways in "Policy and Procedures for Driveway and Other Access to the State Highway System," New Hampshire Department of Public Works and Highways, June 1972, or its updates.

+3. Internal Roads: